Aerial view of two people lying on a sandy white beach shoreline of Lake Huron.

 Nestled in the secluded community of Elliot Lake, this small beach is the perfect place to bring your kids on a warm summer day.
 The beach is famous for the rock protruding from the water, which kids love to swim out to, climb and jump off.

 The water in Elliot Lake is crystal clear, especially by the beach, which has a designated swimming area.
 Lifeguards are present during certain times of the day.
-The white sand is the perfect fodder for sandcastles or volleyball courts, and despite its size, this beach still feels spacious.
+White sand is ideal for sandcastles or volleyball courts.
+Despite its size, this beach still feels spacious.

 Spruce Beach has a stunning view of the towering trees on Sylvah Island, just a few kilometres into the water.
 It’s also conveniently located right by the town of Elliot Lake, the boat launch and the alternative Spine Beach.